PantelisAndrianakis/Breezy/documentation/stdlib/system.md

 # System

 `System` is a **static namespace** for launching operating-system commands, reading command-line arguments and environment variables, and waiting for a termination signal.
-The command launcher is modelled on VB.NET's `Shell`.

 ← [Back to the guide](../guide.md)